waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 The final limitation is that after careful human evaluation, the pipeline can only generate 4 rules for VQA and 16 rules for sentiment -- a rather small yield compared to the effort spent at generating these rules.
 In their defense, these rules do cover more than 10% of the validation set, a nontrivial coverage.

-This paper provides a clear framework and proposed clear properties that adversarial text examples should abide.
+This paper provides a clear framework and proposes clear properties that adversarial text examples should abide.
 This definition is very compatible with adversarial examples in computer vision.
-However, only covers a specific type of adversarial examples.
+However, this framework only covers a specific type of adversarial examples.
 An obvious adversarial example not covered by this method would be operations such as adding or deleting sentences, which is important at attacking QA models.

 [^1]: Jia, Robin, and Percy Liang.
 "Adversarial examples for evaluating reading comprehension systems." *arXiv preprint arXiv:1707.07328* (2017).
 [^2]:  Belinkov, Yonatan, and Yonatan Bisk.
 "Synthetic and natural noise both break neural machine translation." *arXiv preprint arXiv:1711.02173*(2017).